stefanprodan/eks-hpa-profile/README.md

 ### Install podinfo

-You'll use a Go web app named [podinfo](https://github.com/stefanprodan/podinfo) to test the Horizontal Pod Autoscaler (HPA).
+You'll use a Go web app named [podinfo](https://github.com/stefanprodan/podinfo) to try out HPA.
 The app is instrumented with Prometheus and exposes the `http_requests_total` [counter](https://prometheus.io/docs/concepts/metric_types/#counter).
-The HPA controller will scale the Fargate tasks based on the number of requests per second.
+The HPA controller will scale the pods running on Fargate based on the number of requests per second.

 Install podinfo by setting `fluxcd.io/ignore` to `false` in base/demo/namespace.yaml: